manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 Now, I wouldn't say that what I wrote back then was wrong (who am I to criticize people on Twitter?), but let's say that I'm well aware of the limitations of the stack described above.

-And part of this is driven by a "know your enemy" attitude: I have no problem disliking something passionately, but I really don't want to dislike it for the wrong reasons or because I'm not well-informed enough.
+And admittedly, part of this was driven by a "know your enemy" attitude: I have no problem disliking something passionately, but I really don't want to dislike it for the wrong reasons or because I'm not well-informed enough.

 I was sure that there are plenty of very valid reasons to use an SPA + serverless architecture, and I wanted to finally embrace it for good, making it part of my toolbox.